codemagic-ci-cd/codemagic-docs/content/yaml-code-signing/signing-ios.md

   Running the command line will create private and public keys.
 Open the **codemagic_private_key** and copy the **entire contents** of the file including the `-----BEGIN RSA PRIVATE KEY-----` and `-----END RSA PRIVATE KEY-----` tags.

-  Paste this into the value field of the `CERTIFICATE_PRIVATE_KEY` environment variable and mark it as 'Secure' so the value is encrypted.
+  Paste this into the value field of the `CERTIFICATE_PRIVATE_KEY` environment variable and mark it as **Secure** so the value is encrypted.

   This new private key will be used to create a new iOS Distribution certificate in your Apple Developer Program account if there isn't one that already matches this private key.